(Updated September 2016)

 According to the Centers for Disease Control and Prevention, research findings do not support an association between fluoridation and negative health effects on animals.

 Q19.
 Where can I get more information about fluoride?

-The ADA has a web site that provides very good information about fluoride and fluoridation.
+The ADA and CDC both have web sites that provide very good information about fluoride and fluoridation.
 Go to www.ada.org/fluoride.aspx or www.cdc.gov/fluoridation/.

 Back to FAQs

 - Centers for Disease Control and Prevention.
 Ten Great Public Health Achievements -- United States, 1900-1999.
 MMWR 1999;48(12):241-3.
 (Back)

 - Centers for Disease Control and Prevention.
 Oral Health Resources. http://www.cdc.gov/oralhealth/ (accessed August 31, 2016).
 (Back)